EndPointCorp/end-point-blog/2010/04/28/viewing-postgres-function-progress-from.html.md

  End of function
 ```

-To grant some visibility to other processes about where we are, we're going to change a sequence from within the function itself.
+To grant some visibility to other processes about where we are, we’re going to change a sequence from within the function itself.
 First we need to decide on what sequence to use.
-While we could pick a common name, this won't allow us to run the function in more than one process at a time.
-Therefore, we'll create unique sequences based on the PID of the process running the function.
+While we could pick a common name, this won’t allow us to run the function in more than one process at a time.
+Therefore, we’ll create unique sequences based on the PID of the process running the function.
 Doing so is fairly trivial for an application: just create that sequence before the expensive function is called.
-For this example, we'll use some psql tricks to achieve the same effect like so:
+For this example, we’ll use some psql tricks to achieve the same effect like so:

 ```sql
 \t